CA-PM/Device-Component-Inventory/README.md

   * IsPresent
   * IsFiltered
   * IsPolled
+  * IsPollEnabled (v1.1)

 # Prerequisites
-CA PM 3.5.
-The app retrieves the AlternateName for interfaces which is new to 3.5.
+v1.0 CA PM 3.5.
+The app retrieves the AlternateName for interfaces which is new to 3.5. v1.1 CA PM 3.6. table allows multiple row selections (Ctrl+click) and change of "IsPollEnabled" flag.

 # Installation
 The app is packed in a ZIP archive and can be installed through CA PM 3.2+ App Deployment function.